 - Section classification takes into account the actual position of the neutral axis in the composite cross-section.

-- Additional checks control minimal degree of shear connection, minimum area of longitudinal reinforcement as per EN 1994-1-1 5.5.1(5), etc.
+- Additional checks control the minimal degree of shear connection, minimal area of longitudinal reinforcement, etc.

 - National annex support.

 - Detailing provisions, e.g., on the spacing and diameter of shear connectors, are taken into account.